Health Information and Tools > Patient Care Handouts > Intrauterine Device (IUD) Insertion: Care Instructions

 Two types of intrauterine devices or IUDs

 An intrauterine device (IUD) is a very effective method of birth control.
-It is a small, plastic, T-shaped device that contains copper or hormones.
-The doctor inserts the IUD into your uterus.
-You can have an IUD inserted at any time, as long as you aren't pregnant and you don't have a pelvic infection.
-If you and your doctor discuss it before you give birth, this can be done right after you have your baby.
-A plastic string tied to the end of the IUD hangs down through the cervix into the vagina.
-Your doctor may have you feel for the IUD string right after insertion, to be sure you know what it feels like.
+It is a small, plastic, T-shaped device that uses copper or hormones to prevent pregnancy.
+The doctor places the IUD into your uterus.
+Plastic strings tied to the end of the IUD hang down through the cervix into the vagina.
+Your doctor may teach you how to check the placement of your IUD by feeling the strings.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.